"If you betray yourself, if you say untrue things, if you act out a lie, you weaken your character."

 Near Enemies: False Versions

-Niceness as kindness: Avoiding hard truths to keep the peace.
+Niceness as kindness: Avoiding hard truths to keep peace.
 True honesty can be uncomfortable and still be kind.

 The Feel of Honesty